jlinkemeyer/DRL-MultiAgent/README.md

 #### Download the checkpoints
-If you do not want to train the network yourself but still want to see how the trained agent behaves in its environment, please download the checkpoints from [here](https://myshare.uni-osnabrueck.de/f/f81d6193843045d49202/) and store them in the `tf_checkpoints` folder.
+If you do not want to train the network yourself but still want to see how the trained agent behaves in its environment, please download the checkpoints from [here](https://myshare.uni-osnabrueck.de/f/f81d6193843045d49202/) and unzip them into the `tf_checkpoints` folder.

 #### Start testing
 Now you can simply run the command `python main.py --train False`.
 A Unity window will open up and show how the agent